ueno-llc/demo-app-django-nginx/README.md

-One new component is on the frontpage ([`nextapp/src/logged-in/LoggedIn.tsx`](nextapp/src/logged-in/LoggedIn.tsx) that checks if the user is logged in by doing a client side `fetch` to `/test` which proxies to the django app and checks if the user is logged in via ``.
+One new component is on the frontpage ([`nextapp/src/logged-in/LoggedIn.tsx`](nextapp/src/logged-in/LoggedIn.tsx) that checks if the user is logged in by doing a client side `fetch` to `/test` which proxies to the django app and checks if the user is logged in via `request.user.is_authenticated`.
 Since it's a client side request, all cookies are passed along and authentication is checked with no changes to django's system.
+Login into django is `admin/admin`.

 Server-side implementation could also be achieved by passing along the cookie to the other app, we have access to them since we're on the same domain.